benjamminj/portfolio/src/posts/typesafe-errors-in-typescript.md

 title: Leaning into TypeScript for type-safe error handling
 description: You get more out of it if you think of the compiler as your friend instead of  a gatekeeper.
 date: 2020-04-12
+draft: false
+image:
+  url: 'img/pawel-czerwinski-unsplash.jpg'
+  alt: 'Abstract rock pattern with vibrant colors'
 tags:
   - typescript
   - exception-handling
-image:
-  url: 'img/pawel-czerwinski-LyZLaA5jtiY-unsplash.jpg'
-  alt: 'Abstract rock pattern with vibrant colors'
 ---

 Over the past year I've been working on a large TypeScript project, and I'm happy to say I'm now officially on "team TypeScript".